apohllo/computational-linguistics/1-language-modeling.md

 Your submission should include:
 - The **source code** for both models.
 - A **short report** (2–4 pages) including:
   - Model architecture details (layers, parameters, optimizer, etc.)
+  - GPU/CPU/TPU used
   - Description of the dataset(s) used
   - Evaluation results (perplexity and time metrics)
   - Comparison of prompt completions and interpretation of findings